OlivierBlanvillain/cs210-2020/labs/example-lab.md

 code .
 ```

+(if you see an error `Expected ';'` it means you're inside sbt, open a new
+terminal in the same directory)

 The first time the IDE starts, it will take some time to download more
 components, eventually it will ask you to import the build, please click "Import
 build":